f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab02.rst

 -  **Create the default internet route for outbound traffic** - the iApp provides an option to leverage a defined gateway pool or use the system default route.
-If a gateway pool is not used, the system route table will need to have a default route used to reach Internet destinations. :red:`We'll use a gateway pool defined within SSLO`.
+If a gateway pool is not used, the system route table will need to have a default route used to reach Internet destinations. :red:`We will use a gateway pool defined within SSLO`.